martencassel/apk-tools/README.md

 of bytes organized into member sections (headers, compressed data etc.)
 A gzip file always start with a magic number, a sequence of 4 bytes, 0x1f 0x8b.

-So if APKINDEX.tar.gz is a proper gzip file it must start with two magic number 0x1f 0x8b bytes.
+So if APKINDEX.tar.gz is a proper gzip file it must start with 1 magic number (2 bytes), of 0x1f 0x8b in hexdecimal.

 We can check this using the xxd command,

 ```bash